pietroborrello/ghidra-atom-microcode/README.md

 - We identify function calls as instructions doing `saveuip + jmp` (usually combining instructions and sequence words), but this may not always be true.
 - How do function calls take parameters and return values?
 Seems a mix of temporary registers, but not always the same registers.
-- Load and store operations have modifiers with unclear semantics (`PPHYS`, `TICKLE`, `PPHYSTICKLE`).
-What do they mean?
-- There is still unclear semantics on some operations (uflow uret parameters meaning, operations on arithmetic flags, segment selectors packing, ...) marked by `TODO` in the `.slaspec` file
+- There is still unclear semantics on some operations (uflow uret parameters meaning, segment selectors packing, ...) marked by `TODO` in the `.slaspec` file

 There is also some missing implementation details: